1980 Kalamazoo tornado

-The Kalamazoo Tornado of 1980 struck downtown Kalamazoo, Michigan, on Tuesday, May 13, 1980.
+The 1980 Kalamazoo tornado was an intense tornado that struck downtown Kalamazoo, Michigan, on Tuesday, May 13, 1980.
 The tornado, which touched down at 4:09 pm, was rated F3 on the Fujita scale.
 The tornado killed 5 people and injured 79.
 Damage was estimated at $50,000,000, which included $1,800,000 in vehicle damage.

 Path

 The tornado left a path of destruction 11 mi long during its approximately 16-minute duration.
 It was notable for having struck the heart of downtown, damaging or destroying many notable buildings, parks, and landmarks.
 The massive F3 caused a power outage so extensive, phone companies pleaded for people to only use phones for emergencies.
 In total, the storm caused 5 deaths, 79 injuries, and about 1,200 people were left homeless.

 An hour prior to the St. Augustine Elementary School being destroyed, all 328 students were sent home early thanks to adequate warning.